sirasagi62/minirag/README.md

 ### Output
 ```
-Query: What is RAG?
+Query: "What is RAG?"
+Searching for similar content...

+🎉 Search results:
-RAG stands for Retrieval Augmented Generation: 0.2203
+#1: RAG stands for Retrieval Augmented Generation
+   Similarity score: 0.2203
+   File: rag-intro

-Minirag is a simple RAG implementation in TypeScript: 0.2314
+#2: Veqlite is a simple RAG implementation in TypeScript
+   Similarity score: 0.3020
+   File: veqlite-intro

-TypeScript is a typed superset of JavaScript: 0.4220
+#3: TypeScript is a typed superset of JavaScript
+   Similarity score: 0.4220
+   File: typescript-intro
 ```

 ### Run the example